-Why You’re Not Losing Weight And What You Can Do About It
+Why You’re Not Losing Weight and Body Fat

 Most people know how to lose weight.
 Eat less and exercise more.
 Easy, right?
 If it’s so easy, then why does almost every adult I know struggle with their weight.
 We are obsessed with the latest diet, fitness craze, counting macros, calories and cutting out carbs.